 Coven of the Redtail Hawk is officiated by LadyHawke the Mythmaker and is closed to new members.

-Coven of the Nightingale in Munnsville is officiated by Lady Songbird at email@example.com
+Coven of the Nightingale in Munnsville is officiated by Lady Songbird at email@example.com and is accepting seekers.

 Reclaiming the Radiant Wild

 The Reclaiming Tradition of Witchcraft is an international community and tradition of feminist Witchcraft, weaving together ecstatic community ritual and social justice activism.
 Reclaiming the Radiant Wild was formed by members of the Vermont Witch Camp community living in Syracuse, NY.
 Reclaiming is circular in power and open to all genders.
 We take turns facilitating and make decisions using consensus process.

 On Wednesday, November 14th we are pleased to be hosting Starhawk for an evening event entitled “Growing Deep Community.”
 It will be held at 7 PM at First Unitarian Universalist Society of Syracuse at 109 Waring Road, Syracuse (near Drumlins).

 “We live at a crucial moment in history.
 Yes, the situation is dire, and the timing urgent, but this is no moment to despair.
 We can regenerate our human and natural communities, and we all have a unique role to play in making the transformation happen.
 Our activism can move beyond resistance to radical and joyful resurgence.
 Our resilience and our strength in this journey will spring from connection with one another and to the earth.” – Starhawk

 Our goal is to provide a place in the Rochester, NY/Genesee Valley Region where a pagan/druidic community can develop that offers nurturing fellowship, open ritual, and the opportunity to grow as pagans.
 Even though our focus is on Celtic and Norse paths especially in the context of Ár nDraíocht Féin, we welcome pagans, seekers and friends from all paths.